SoftwareDevEngResearch/syllabus-s2019/README.md

 You are expected to discuss issues or concerns with assignment/project grades with me within one week after a grade is returned.

-## Statements on Plagiarism

-### Oregon State
+## Academic Honesty

+It is my expectation that any work submitted for this course is a fair and accurate representation of your own abilities and efforts, or in the case of team work, those of the team.
+Evidence to the contrary will prompt investigation and any dishonest acts will be dealt with accordingly.

 > **Academic or Scholarly Dishonesty** is defined as an act of deception in which a Student seeks to claim credit for the work or effort of another person, or uses unauthorized materials or fabricated information in any academic work or research, either through the Student's own efforts or the efforts of another.

 For more information about academic integrity and relevant University policies/procedures, please refer to the [Student Conduct web site](http://studentlife.oregonstate.edu/studentconduct) and the [section on Academic Regulations](http://catalog.oregonstate.edu/ChapterDetail.aspx?key=75#Section2883) in the OSU Schedule of Classes.
 If you have any questions or concerns about this policy, **don't hesitate to contact me**.

-### Instructor
+### More info:

-It is my expectation that any work submitted for this course is a fair and accurate representation of your own abilities and efforts, or in the case of team work, those of the team.
-Evidence to the contrary will prompt investigation and any dishonest acts will be dealt with accordingly.

 From Aidan Feldman's [Advanced Javascript class](https://advanced-js.github.io/syllabus/):
 > Reuse and building upon ideas or code are major parts of modern software development.
 As a professional programmer you will never write anything from scratch.
 This class is structured such that all solutions are public.
 You are encouraged to learn from the work of your peers.
 I won't hunt down people who are simply copying-and-pasting solutions, because without challenging themselves, they are simply wasting their time and money taking this class.